 This is another classic case of blaming somebody else for your own stupidity and weakness.
 Plenty of servicemen managed to survive wars, severe trauma and other tribulations without becoming alcoholics, heavy smokers and remained sexually active too.
 These four ex-sailors did not seem to understand that they had a personal responsibility for their own actions.

-The RAN did not force them to go to the bar fridge and drink copious amounts of beer because it was there.
+The RAN did not hold guns to their heads and force them to go to the bar fridge and drink copious amounts of beer because it was there.
 The RAN did not force them to smoke cigarettes.
 As for their erectile dysfunction, this is something that happens to a large percentage of males, but to blame their lack of sexual ability on the navy is just ludicrous.
 These men should have been prosecuted for wasting a court's time at great expense on their claim, which had no merit whatsoever.

 In November 2011 in one of the most head-spinning lawsuits to hit the US courts, a fugitive facing a murder charge who took a Kansas couple hostage sued his victims for not hiding him from police.
 Jesse Dimmick sought $235,000 from Jared and Lindsay Rowley in a breach of contract suit involving his 2009 invasion of their home.